 Discharge thermistor fault.
 This fault means the discharge line has reached an abnormally high temperature.
 This fault can be caused by a lack of refrigerant or possibly a faulty discharge thermistor.

-Defrost sensor is open or short circuit.
-Check the resistance of the defrost sensor and replace if it’s not within correct range.
+Defrost sensor is open or short-circuit.
+Check the resistance of the defrost sensor and replace it if it’s not within the correct range.

 Outdoor PC Board electronics fault.
 This fault is rarely ever seen.
 We have not come across a Mitsubishi Electric unit with this fault displayed……yet!

-Costs involved to repair your air conditioning system
+Costs involved in repairing your air conditioning system

 In a nutshell